-As is well known to all, Indian music is the only music in the whole world, which has developed a system of Raga and Tala.
-Music in the rest of the world has notes and their combinations along with combinations of beat and rhythms that can never be compared with Raga and Tala.
+As is well known to all, Indian music is evolved along natural notes adding new ones on basis of consonance, which resulted in development of a system with Raga and Tala.
+Music in the rest of the world has notes and their combinations along with combinations of beat and rhythms whch seldom attain accuracy of compositions based on Raga and Tala.
 Raga is a later name of Jati as K. Vasudeo Shastri mentions in his book, Sangeet Shastra; the development of Jati-s was an outcome of ancient Sam-Gana, which according to Naaradiya Shiksha possesses one thousand varieties of singing.

 Indian scholars plunged deep in the ocean of music to come up with rare pearls of cultivated sound.
 To understand Raga one has to be acquainted with all its constituents that accord it a living personality.
 It would be a superficial attempt to define a Raga by its ascension and descension; it is the traditional movement of small phrases that gives a clue to its identity.
 In using a note, one should know the value of stopping at or passing through the note.
 I am certain that the reader would be acquainted with all other essentials and therefore I shall move on to relation of Raga with Time.
 Even for the traditional performer it has been a complicated issue.
 The musicians of Hindustani music system are rigidly trained to observe the time of singing of a Raga.
 It has been communicated to me by several of my Carnatic musician and musicologist friends that this is not a mere traditional belief but in some Raga it is an observable fact and this should be observed in Carnatic system also.
 On the other hand, a number of Hindustani and Carnatic artistes and musicologists even today doubt the existence of relationship between time and Raga.

 Before committing myself any further, I would like to place certain observations for your sympathetic consideration.